-Outdated audit settings can create critical gaps in compliance and data security, exposing your organisation to unnecessary risks.
+Outdated audit settings can create critical compliance and data security gaps, exposing your business to unnecessary risks.

-The consequences of inadequate auditing can be severe, potentially leading not only to legal repercussions but also to reputational damage.
-Regulatory pressures vary across industries, but Microsoft Dynamics 365/Dataverse provides administrators with the flexibility to tailor audit configurations to meet specific requirements.
+The consequences of inadequate auditing can be severe, potentially leading reputational damage.
+Regulatory pressures vary across industries, but Microsoft Dynamics 365/Dataverse provides administrators with the flexibility to tailor audit configurations.

 - IT Department/System Administrators: They are responsible for implementing the audit policy, understanding its impact on system performance, and managing storage.
 IT can assess the technical feasibility of audit configurations and their effect on system resources.

-- Business Unit Leaders: Leaders from various business units, such as sales, marketing, finance, and HR, provide input on which activities need to be audited.
-They understand which data is critical for business operations and can help identify key processes that require oversight.
+- Business Unit Leaders: Leaders from various business units, such as sales, marketing, finance, and HR, provide input on which activities must be audited.
+They understand what data is critical for their operations and the key processes that require oversight.

-- Data Protection Officers (DPOs): The DPO ensures that audit policies adhere to data privacy laws and best practices.
-They play a crucial role in defining how personal data should be handled and monitored, ensuring that auditing does not infringe on data privacy rights.
+- Data Protection Officers (DPOs): The DPO ensures that audit policies adhere to privacy laws and best practices.
+They define how personal data should be handled and monitored, ensuring that auditing does not infringe on data privacy rights.

 - Finance and Accounting Teams: In industries such as banking or healthcare, the finance team must ensure that audit policies align with financial regulations.
 They also have insights into which financial records require long-term retention for adherence to regulations.

-- C-Suite/Executive Management: While executives do not handle day-to-day auditing, they play a key role in setting the overall risk management strategy and ensuring that the audit policy aligns with broader business objectives and regulatory obligations.
+- C-Suite/Executive Management: While executives don’t handle day-to-day auditing, they play a key role in setting the overall risk management strategy and ensuring that the audit policy aligns with broader business objectives and regulatory obligations.

 Global Auditing